-This is the core of the "convention over configuration" philosophy and one of the highest-weighted topics on the 2V0-72.22 exam (Spring Boot = 28% of all questions).
+This is the core of the "convention over configuration" philosophy and one of the highest-weighted topics on the 2V0-72.22 exam — the Spring Boot section of the exam carries about 28% of all questions.
+It is also one of the most common interview questions: see our full set of Spring Boot interview questions.

 The Entry Point: @SpringBootApplication